smeup/reload/docs/example.md

 ```
 In this example, we define two table connection: the first one says that the table
 MUNICIPALITY (defined as metadata in step one) point to a phisycal table with the
-neme hosted in a Hypersonic DB called TESTDB.
+same name hosted in a Hypersonic DB called TESTDB.
 The connection config contains all
 the information required for a phisical access to the SQL table (name, user, password,
 driver).